dgattey/dg/README.md

 - `ImageMagick`: install with `setup` script (make sure `webp` appears under delegates) or via brew
 - `ImageOptim CLI`: install with `setup` script or via brew

-### Development
+## Development
 1. Install the necessary gems with `bundle install`
 2. Build & serve the site with `bundle exec jekyll serve` (or `bundle exec jekyll liveserve` if you want autoreload).
 The site files will exist under `build` and be served on `http://localhost:4000/`.

+### Adding a new dependency?
-**Adding a new dependency?** Add an entry to the Gemfile, add to `plugins` in `_config.yml` as needed and rerun the above.
+Add an entry to the Gemfile, add to `plugins` in `_config.yml` as needed and rerun the above.
 You generally need to add it to the `plugins` list, but documentation will have the full details.

+### Changing/adding images?
-**Changing/adding images?** Use `./optimize` to do so.
-It'll copy & create versions of all images as needed
+Use `./optimize` to do so.
+It'll copy & create versions of all images as needed.
+Will handle minification of files, plus conversion of those to WebP versions.

+### Deploying to a server?
-**Deploying to a server?** Use the handy script `./deploy` to do so.
+Use the handy script `./deploy` to do so.
 It'll optimize all images, execute `jekyll build` to create the necessary files, then (coming eventually) attempt to upload the files to a production server.

-### Status
+## Project Status
 Trello board tracking at https://trello.com/b/MJdtje7y/dylangattey-com.

 ### Current integrations (mostly up to date)